Hoverlloyd: Airline Industry Culture

 Unlike its rival, Seaspeed, Hoverlloyd recruited its sales and traffic personnel from the airline industry.
 The company was fortunate to hire the majority of its staff following the collapse of British Eagle in 1968.
 As such, the company operated more like an airline than a shipping company.
 Crew uniforms were sourced from the British Airways depot at London Gatwick.
 The traffic manual was based on the defunct airline's standard operating procedures.
-Moreover, tickets and boarding passes were documents based on airline industry format.
+Moreover, tickets and boarding passes were documents based on airline industry format.The key exception for flight crew was Hoverlloyd, and then Hoverspeed, Captain Graham Wallin, who had both a Commercial Aircraft Licence and a Foreign Going Master Mariners Licence.

 Early operations

 Ramsgate to Calais Route

 Prior to commencing operations, the company exercised great attention in the selection of the most advantageous route, as well as the optimal sites to establish bases at.
 It decided to focus its attention on the Ramsgate to Calais route, having identified this as possessing the perfect set of circumstances for a successful hovercraft route.
 Favourable factors at Pegwell Bay included a 10 miles out shelter from prevailing weather conditions when near the Goodwin Sands, while day-to-day timings could be adjusted to take advantage of both tides and winds.
 There was no need to negotiate the stone-walled entrances which would have been the case with Dover Harbour either.Least to say, the company was severely restricted as to its course of action.
 Folkestone was naturally out of the question because the harbour was run by British Rail.
 Moreover, there was no welcome from Dover to secure a hold lease at the Eastern Docks with British Rail members on the harbour board exercising their vetoes.
 This left Ramsgate as the only viable option.
 Hoverlloyd commenced operations from Ramsgate Harbour to Calais Harbour on 6 April 1966.

 Initially, the company operated an interim fleet of SR.N6 hovercraft; services with these craft were passenger-only.
 Upon the launch of these services, it was publicly acknowledged that the SR.N6 was unable to compete with conventional ferries in terms of ticket price alone.
 Despite this, hovercraft services held a competitive advantage in that they were significantly faster than these ferries, being able to rapidly traverse the English Channel with 'flight times' reportedly as low as 22 minutes.

 In addition to the provision of an initial revenue stream, SR.N6 operations provided valuable operating experience, guiding future routing decisions via knowledge of dominant weather conditions and such factors.
 These experiences were transferable to the company's larger hovercraft, however their vast difference in size and manoeuvrability somewhat dulled the value of such experiences.
 In particular, while the Goodwin Sands were historically avoided as a threat to conventional vessels, the hovercraft could easily operate in their vicinity without hindrance, free of other traffic concerns.